seclab-ucr/A4/README.md

-# [ACSAC-AE] Eluding ML-based Adblockers With Actionable Adversarial Examples
+# Eluding ML-based Adblockers With Actionable Adversarial Examples

 Hello!
 Thank you for evaluating our artifacts.
 We appreciate your time a lot and thus provide this detailed documentation for walkthrough purposes.
 Please follow the instructions below to reproduce the main results in the paper (Table 2 in the paper).